Contributing to Zotonic¶

 reference to its page, though; consequent occurrences can be made

-.. seealso:: section at the bottom to highlight any other
+.. seealso:: section at the top to highlight any other

 pages which are closely related to the current one, for example: